HashMatic/PDF-ChatBot/README.md

 The future of this project holds the promise of a sophisticated and intelligent PDF chatbot that can revolutionize the way users interact with and extract information from PDF documents.

-Feel free to incorporate this future scope section into your README, and adapt it based on the specific directions you envision for your project's growth.
-If you have any other sections you'd like assistance with, please let me know!